notmuch/notmuch/doc/man1/notmuch-emacs-mua.rst

 ENVIRONMENT VARIABLES
 =====================

-**EMACS**
+.. envvar:: EMACS

    Name of emacs command to invoke.
 Defaults to "emacs".

-**EMACSCLIENT**
+.. envvar:: EMACSCLIENT

    Name of emacsclient command to invoke.
 Defaults to "emacsclient".

 SEE ALSO
 ========